 348-362 Marlborough all were started in 1878 or 1879 and appear to have been completed within a year.
 From the deeds and original permit applications, it appears that 348-350-352 Marlborough were built first, then 354-356 Marlborough, and then 358-360-362 Marlborough.
 The lots were transferred to one of the three owners of the land as the houses were constructed; each house was then sold after it was completed.

-On October 6, 1879, 352 Marlborough was purchased from George Wheatland, Sr., by Mrs. Anna Lothrop (Motley) Rodman, widow of Alfred Rodman.
-She probably also maintained a second residence in Dedham, where she had lived with her husband (who died in June of 1853) and raised their two children, and where they continued to live with their spouses.
+On October 6, 1879, 352 Marlborough was purchased from George Wheatland, Sr., by Anna Lothrop (Motley) Rodman, widow of Alfred Rodman, who made it her Boston home.
+She also maintained a residence, Tiota Wood, in Dedham, where she had lived with her husband (who died in June of 1853) and raised their two children, Alfred and Eloise.

-During the 1893-1894 winter season, Mrs. Rodman was living elsewhere and 352 Marlborough was the home of John Vaughan Apthorp, a dealer in real estate and mortgages, and his wife, Mary Sarah (Sargent) Thomas Apthorp.
+During the 1893-1894 season, she was living elsewhere and 352 Marlborough was the home of real estate dealer John Vaughan Apthorp and his wife, Mary Sarah (Sargent) Thomas Apthorp.
 They previously had lived at 321 Dartmouth.
+They also maintained a home, Hollywood, in Cohasset.

-By 1895, the Apthorps had moved to 31 Gloucester and 352 Marlborough was once again the home of Anna Rodman.
+By the 1894-1895 winter season, the Apthorps had moved to 31 Gloucester and 352 Marlborough was once again the home of Anna Rodman.

-The house was not listed in the 1899 and 1900 Blue Books, and Mrs. Rodman may have moved permanently to Dedham about that time.
-Her daughter, Eloise, the wife of Stephen Minot Weld, Jr., died in February of 1898, leaving several teen-age children, and it seems likely that Anna Rodman may have returned to Dedham to help care for them.
-Anna Rodman was living in Dedham with Stephen Weld and his children at the time of the 1900 US Census.
+352 Marlborough was not listed in the 1899 and 1900 Blue Books and Anna Rodman may have made Dedham her year-round residence for several years.
+Her daughter, Eloise, died in February of 1898, leaving several teen-age children, and Mrs. Rodman may have returned to Dedham to help care for them.
+She was living there with Stephen Weld and his children at the time of the 1900 US Census.

-On May 13, 1905, 352 Marlborough was purchased from Anna Rodman’s estate by Elizabeth Kinnicutt (Francis) Wentworth, the wife of Dr. Arthur Howard Wentworth, a pediatrician.
-They previously had lived at The Marlborough at 416 Marlborough.
+On May 13, 1905, 352 Marlborough was purchased from Anna Rodman’s estate by Elizabeth Kinnicutt (Francis) Wentworth, the wife of Dr. Arthur Howard Wentworth.
+He was a pediatrician and maintained his medical office at the house.
+They previously had lived at The Marlborough at 416 Marlborough, where he also had his office.
+They also maintained a home in Falmouth.

 On February 24, 1919, 352 Marlborough was purchased from Elizabeth Wentworth’s estate by Eliza Robinson (Swift) Chute, the wife of Dr. Arthur Lambert Chute.
 They had owned and lived at 350 Marlborough, next door, since 1906.
 They also maintained a home in Falmouth.